-Donlin Gold has an approved 2012 budget of approximately US\$37.2 million of which half of the expenditures will be funded by NovaGold.
-During the second quarter ended May 31, 2012, the project has spent US\$9.5 million in preparation for the permitting application process.
+Donlin Gold has an approved 2012 budget of approximately US\$37.2 million of which half of the expenditures will be funded by NOVAGOLD.
+For the nine months and three months ended August 31, 2012, the project has spent US\$22.8 million and US\$9.9 million respectively in preparation for the permitting application process.
 The 2012 work program includes expenditures for permitting activities and community development.
+The project's expenditure is targeting to be in line with its annual budget.

-Due to the accounting rules under International Accounting Standards 31 ("IAS 31"), NovaGold continues to record its interest in the Donlin Gold project as an equity investment, which results in all of NovaGold's funding being recorded in the income statement as equity loss, and any unspent funding to Donlin Gold LLC being recorded in the balance sheet on the equity investment line.
+Due to the accounting rules under International Accounting Standards 31 ("IAS 31"), NOVAGOLD continues to record its interest in the Donlin Gold project as an equity investment, which results in all of NOVAGOLD's funding being recorded in the income statement as equity loss, and any unspent funding to Donlin Gold LLC being recorded in the balance sheet on the equity investment line.